 Using LinkedIn is also a great way to expand your reach into companies after you’ve completed that all-important first meeting.
 Remember, CEB found that, on average, 6.8 people are involved in the typical B2B buying decision.
 Why not utilize LinkedIn to reach out to those people by inviting them to connect with you?

-If you don’t want to immediately reach out to connect, my FRONTLINE Selling colleague Bob Woods recently wrote an excellent article on what he calls “The Follow” strategy.
+If you don’t want to immediately reach out to connect, we wrote an excellent article on what we call “The Follow” strategy.
 It’s a softer way to use LinkedIn to ultimately connect with those other 5.8 people in the companies in which you’re prospecting.

 Sales Prospecting Tip #3: Put the Pedal to the Metal